nwgreenl/nwgreenl.github.io/dev.md

 ### Past

-Below are some of the technologies that I'm not currently using, but have used in the past =)
+Below are some of the technologies that I'm not currently using at work, but have used in the past =)

-> - Node w/ TypeScript
+> - Node.js w/ TypeScript
-> - DerbyJS
-> - Express
 > - Python
-> - Flask
+> - NumPy + Pandas
-> - ShareDB (OT)
+> - Various backend frameworks (Express.js, FastAPI, Flask, etc.)
 > - MongoDB
 > - PostgreSQL
 > - Snowflake